C0D3D3V/Pingo-Voting-Bot/README.md

 # Pingo-Voting-Bot
-This is only a proof of concept
+This is only a proof of concept.

+This is a voting bot for the voting system of the University of Paderborn.
+You can reach the page with this link: http://pingo.upb.de/

 Copyright 2017 Daniel Vogt